 We will remember them.”

-Two days later was the official Remembrance Day, the eleventh day of the eleventh month, marking the signing of the armistice in 1918, the end of WWI, the day the guns fell silent.
+Two days later was the official Remembrance Day, the eleventh day of the eleventh month, marking the signing of the armistice in 1918, the end of World War I, the day the guns fell silent.
 More street closures.
 More services.
 At Trafalgar Square, a memorial program was broadcast on live TV after the 11 a.m. moment of silence.

 The Poppy Appeal was in full swing.
 Artificial poppies are sold each year by the Royal British Legion, the proceeds helping veterans and their families.
 Volunteers on street corners offered them in exchange for donations.